-On 16 November 2022, I submitted the first of nine summative assessments for my CIPD Level 5 Diploma in People Management.
-This assessment required 12 written answers, totalling 5000 words, to questions about organisational performance and culture.
-On 21st November 2022, my review was graded as a "high pass", and I have begun Module 2.
-My goal is to complete Module 2 by the end of 2022.
+On 16 November 2022, I submitted the inaugural summative assessment for my CIPD Level 5 Diploma in People Management.
+This assessment entailed providing 12 written responses, aggregating to a total of 5,000 words, addressing various aspects of organisational performance and culture.
+Subsequently, on 21 November 2022, my submission was awarded a "high pass", prompting my progression to Module 2.

 Organisational Performance & Culture in Practice